 There are several secure ways to allow your guests to check-in themselves: WIFI door locks, lockbox, electronic locks, smart locks.
 If you prefer to stick to the traditional way, you can carry out a safe key drop in which you provide a safe place close to the property for key storage.
 Likewise, you can entrust your neighbors or friends with the key to your rental home.

 Today’s market offers vacation rentals owners endless possibilities to manage their business without having to be present.
-Similar to automated check-ins, you can install home automation systems where you’ll be able to monitor and control the AC, heating, lighting, temperature, etc.
+Similar to automated check-ins, you can install home automation systems where you’ll be able to monitor and control the AC, smart thermostats, smart lighting, etc.

 As for noise control in your property, applications such as NoiseAware or Party Squasher will inform you if your guests are having a party.
 In the event of excessive noise, you’ll receive an alert on your mobile phone and you can take action immediately, avoiding any problems with the neighbors.